CanBul/noisesuppression/README.md

 NoiseSuppression is a bundle of three noise suppression algorithms, namely FullSubnet, RNNoise and Nsnet2.

 To be able to use NoiseSuppression, a conda environment is needed to be created and activated.
+After cloning the repo,

 ```
+cd noisesuppression
 conda env create -f environment.yml
 conda activate noisesuppression